-Choose from our DuraLITE basic roller for economy, or our DuraLITE premium roller dock for easy leveling by drill or socket wrench.
+Choose from our Dura-LITE™ basic roller for economy, or our Dura-LITE™ premium roller dock for easy leveling by drill or socket wrench.

-Our removable decking is standard with all decking choices.
+Our removable decking (Cedar or Synthetic) is optional.
 This lets you get most of the weight off the dock for transportation.
 This feature is critical if you have a wall or rip-wrap to get over before effective rolling can begin.
 Most other roller docks are too heavy to manually lift.

 Our heavy duty tubular frame is stronger and more resistant to twisting forces than truss frame roller docks.
 The tubular construction is also more durable to handle, as truss frames are prone to bending at the toothpick size components that make up the truss.

 WHEN TO USE ROLLING DOCKS

 Sand And Gravel Bottom: A rolling dock should only be used where it can roll without sinking into mud.

 Gradual Slope: A gentle slope will be easier to guide the rolling dock in and out.

 Changing Water Levels: On lakes that lower throughout the summer monts, the rolling dock can be pushed out into deeper water as necessary.

 Rock Free: Rolling docks handle best when the shoreline is free of sudden drop offs or large irregular rock piles.

 Clearance: There should be enough room up on the shore to accommodate the rolling dock when it is pulled back for the winter.
 Areas with dense woods can make handling difficult.